Jolak5/kanban-copy/books/m4_full_website.md

 - To change the contents of the page, don't use any library or framework, use only plain JavaScript and CSS.
 - Display the current date below the navigation bar.
 For this requirement you should use a library - [Luxon](https://moment.github.io/luxon/docs/manual/install.html).
   - See the article [Get the current date and time](https://moment.github.io/luxon/docs/manual/tour.html#get-the-current-date-and-time).
+-  **You need to use pair-programming for this project.
+We will check to see if both partners submitted code by looking at the commit history for each project.
+Therefore you need to use only one repository for your pair-programming group.**

 ### Need a big picture?